code-423n4/2024-03-dittoeth/README.md

 > See [known issues from Codehawks](https://github.com/Cyfrin/2023-09-ditto/tree/a93b4276420a092913f43169a353a6198d3c21b9?tab=readme-ov-file#known-considerations-from-previous-stablecoin-codehawk-report)

-- Oracle is very dependent on Chainlink, stale/invalid prices fallback to a Uniswap TWAP.
-2 hours staleness means it can be somewhat out of date.
 - Issues related to the start/bootstrap of the protocol
   - When there are few ShortRecords or TAPP is low, it's easy to fall into black swan scenario
   - Ditto rewards: first claimer gets 100% of ditto reward, also `dittoShorterRate` can give more/less ditto than expected (see [L-21](https://www.codehawks.com/report/clm871gl00001mp081mzjdlwc#L-21)).
   - Empty order book can lead to issues: matching self can get ditto rewards/yield.
 Creating a low bid (see [L-16](https://www.codehawks.com/report/clm871gl00001mp081mzjdlwc#L-16)) isn't likely since anyone would want to simply match against it.
 Creating a high short that eventually matches seems impossible with real orders.
 Can also prevent creating an order too far away from the oracle.
+- Not finished with governance/token setup
+- Issues related to oracles
+  - Oracle is very dependent on Chainlink, stale/invalid prices fallback to a Uniswap TWAP.
+2 hours staleness means it can be somewhat out of date.
 - Issues related to front-running: can front-run someone's order, liquidation, the chainlink/uniswap oracle update.
-- Not finished with governance/token setup
 - Bridge credit system:
   - If user has LST credit but that bridge is empty, LST credit can be redemeed for the other base collateral at 1-1 ratio
   - In NFT transfer, LST credit is transferred up to the amount of the collateral in the ShortRecord, which includes collateral that comes from bidder
+- There is an edge case where a short meets erc requirements because of ercDebtRate application
+- `disburseCollateral` in `proposeRedemption()` can cause user to lose yield if their SR was recently modified and it’s still below 2.0 CR (modified through order fill, or increase collateral)
+- Recovery Mode: currently not checking `recoveryCR` in secondary liquidation unlike primary, may introduce later.
 - Incentives should mitigate actions from bad/lazy actors and promote correct behavior, but they do not guarantee perfect behavior:
   - Primary Liquidation
   - Redemptions in the correct order
-- There is an edge case where a short meets erc requirements because of ercDebtRate application
-- `disburseCollateral` in `proposeRedemption()` can cause user to lose yield if their SR was recently modified and it’s still below 2.0 CR (modified through order fill, or increase collateral)
+- Redemptions
-- Redemption proposal is intentionally overly conservative in considering SR ineligible (with regards to `minShortErc`) to prevent scenarios of ercDebt under `minShortErc`
+  - Proposals are intentionally overly conservative in considering an SR to ineligible (with regards to `minShortErc`) to prevent scenarios of ercDebt under `minShortErc`
-- Recovery Mode: currently not checking `recoveryCR` in secondary liquidation unlike primary, may introduce later.
-- Redemptions: there is an issue when `claimRemaningCollateral()` is called on a SR that is included in a proposal and is later correctly disputed.
+  - There is an issue when `claimRemaningCollateral()` is called on a SR that is included in a proposal and is later correctly disputed.
+  - Undecided on how to distribute the redemption fee, maybe to dusd holders rather than just the system.
+  - Currently allowed to redeem at any CR under 2, even under 1 CR.

 # Overview